agokule/cow-calc/README.md

 If you don't know, Call of War is a realtime strategy game in which you try to conquer the world.

-It is a cool and unique game, but one thing that trips people up are battles.
+It is a cool and unique game, but there are many things that trip people up, like battles.

 In order to win one you have to keep track of lots of variables like:
 - How much damage does this stack do?